drewm27/speakerrankings/portable/small.md

 title: Small Size Portable Bluetooth Speakers Ranked 2026
 comments: true
 cover-img: "/assets/img/stormboxmicro2.jpg"
-share-description: "Explore the top pocket‑size Bluetooth speakers.
+share-description: "Explore the top small size Bluetooth speakers.
 Compact, lightweight, and powerful picks expertly ranked for portability, sound quality & budget."
 ---

-This page ranks 41 pocket size powered Bluetooth speakers.
+This page ranks 41 small size powered Bluetooth speakers.
 Last updated on 01/19/2026.
 These speakers should only be selected if you need something ultra small that can fit in a pocket, otherwise the larger classes will get louder, have deeper bass, stereo imaging, and generally better sound at the same price points.
 Bass will sound a bit slappy because these speakers can't quite reach low enough for full bass notes.
-All speakers in the pocket size are mono (single driver) and IPX7 or better unless noted.
+All speakers in the small size are mono (single driver) and IPX7 or better unless noted.

 See the [Best Bluetooth Speakers For Sound Quality](/portable/best-sound-quality/) for the best speakers in all sizes or [Top Recommended Speakers By Preference](/#top-recommended-speakers-by-preference)